V1K1NGbg/Bitcoin-Price-Prediction-Project/README.md

 # Bitcoin-Price-Prediction-Project
-School project using mathematical model to calculate the actual price of Bitcoin
+School project using a mathematical model to calculate the actual price of Bitcoin